 - The main characters in all the Metal Slug games use handguns as their primary weapon.
 However, they can upgrade their weapon to a Heavy Machine Gun, Rocket Launcher, and more.

-- In the videogame adaptation of The Godfather, early on in the game handguns, when used effectively, are probably the best weapons to use.
+- In The Godfather, early on in the game handguns, when used effectively, are probably the best weapons to use.
 The Tommy gun has less accuracy, gives less respect per kill, and runs out of bullets quickly.
 The shotgun has a very small carrying capacity so it has to be reloaded often, it's slow, and the magnum revolver does comparable damage anyway.
 However after the Tommy and shotgun are upgraded they're significantly better than the upgraded handguns.

 - Pistols are carried as backup weapons throughout the Battlefield games.
 Certain pistols can become viable primary weapons in Battlefield 3, with the addition of a tactical light, which blinds and disorients enemies.